10 cheap theme park hotels in Orlando near Disney, Universal, and SeaWorld

 When it comes to cheap Disney hotels, the best one at Walt Disney World is Pop Century.
 While this Orlando hotel doesn’t have direct walking access to any of the theme parks, it does have a Disney Skyliner station that can take you to Disney’s Hollywood Studios (home of Star Wars: Galaxy’s Edge) and EPCOT.

-Pop Century has standard rooms with two beds and a large bathrooms.
-Each of the rooms have recently been refurbished, too, adding wood flooring, a Murphy bed, and a completely redesigned bathroom with increased storage.
+Pop Century has standard rooms with two beds and large bathrooms.
+Each of the rooms has recently been refurbished, too, adding wood flooring, a Murphy bed, and a completely redesigned bathroom with increased storage.
+I also love the cute theming, where each section of the hotel is dedicated to a different decade.

 Disney’s All-Star Sports Resort

 Disney’s All-Star Resorts is actually three separate hotels: Disney’s All-Star Movies Resort, Disney’s All-Star Music Resort, and Disney’s All-Star Sports Resort.
-Each Disney World property features larger-than-life icons in the different categories.
+Each Disney World property features larger-than-life icons that correspond with the resort theme.
 Kids especially love these Orlando hotels for the photo ops.
 None of the three hotels have direct access to any of the Disney water parks or theme parks, but complimentary buses are provided for guests.

 Disney's Swan Resort (Photo: Disney Swan and Dolphin)

-If you’ve ever taken the boats from EPCOT to Disney’s Hollywood Studios, you’ve passed by Disney’s Swan and Dolphin Resorts.
-The sister towers are actually owned by Marriott, which means you could use your points to stay here.
+If you’ve ever taken the boats from EPCOT to Disney’s Hollywood Studios, you’ve passed by the Walt Disney World Swan Resort and Walt Disney World Dolphin Resort, plus its new sister tower, the Swan Reserve.
+The sister towers are owned by Marriott, which means you could use your loyalty points to stay here.
 The rooms are spacious and come with plush bedding.
 Some rooms also have a balcony.
-Both the Swan and Dolphin have plenty of dining options, large pools, and direct access to EPCOT and Disney’s Hollywood Studios via boat or walking path.
+All three properties have plenty of dining options, large pools, and direct access to EPCOT and Disney’s Hollywood Studios via boat or walking path.

-There are four different price tiers for hotels at Universal Orlando Resort: Value, Prime Value, Preferred, and Premier.
+There are three different price tiers for hotels at Universal Orlando Resort: Value Inns and Suites, Prime Value Hotels, and Signature Collection.
 Each tier comes with varying levels of perks, but for the best combination of price and perks, here are my three picks.

 Cabana Bay Beach Resort

 If you want to stay at a cheap Orlando hotel and still be close to the action at Universal Orlando Resort, put Universal’s Cabana Bay Beach Resort at the top of your list.
-Many of the rooms have views of Universal’s Volcano Bay water park, which is one of the best theme park hotel views you’ll ever find.
+Many of the rooms have views of Universal’s Volcano Bay water park, which is one of the best theme park hotel views you’ll ever find in Orlando or elsewhere.

 The retro-themed Cabana Bay is just a short walk to the gates of both Universal Studios Florida and Universal’s Islands of Adventure, and the guest rooms have fun pop art, bright-colored furniture, and adorable 1950s touches that make you feel like you’ve stepped back in time.